Welcome to my Blog!

 Yet, I have managed to travel almost consistently since those first trips back in 2007 and I’m still a student.
 HOW?
 I get asked this question more frequently than probably anything else!
 How can I travel so much?
 How do I do it?

 The truth is, I am constantly seeking opportunities to travel and I travel responsibly.
 Sounds easy enough, doesn’t it?
 But, at first, this was hard because I was so focused on a select bucket list of places I had dreamt about going to based on things/places I saw on TV, in National Geographic magazines, and now on things like Instagram and Pinterest.
 Then I realized, everywhere is on my bucket list.
 I want to go everywhere!
-Now, don’t get me wrong — I still have specific places at the top of my bucket list, but the truth is when you decide that you are open to opportunities for travel wherever traveling suddenly becomes a much easier thing to do!!
+Now, don’t get me wrong — I still have specific places at the top of my bucket list, but the truth is when you decide that you are open to opportunities for travel wherever travelling suddenly becomes a much easier thing to do!!

 How I started to travel…